← Back to Stories

 Key details reported by multiple sources:

-• The High Court ruled unanimously on April 15, 2026, that Victoria’s campaign funding laws (Part 12 of the Electoral Act) are unconstitutional due to an impermissible burden on the implied freedom of political communication.
+• The High Court of Australia ruled on April 15, 2026, that Victoria’s entire Part 12 of the Electoral Act (covering donation caps, foreign donor bans, and disclosure requirements) was unconstitutional due to an impermissible burden on the implied freedom of political communication.

-• The case was brought by independent candidates Paul Hopper (West Party) and Melissa Lowe (Climate 200-backed), who contested the 2022 election and plan to run again in November.
+• The case was brought by independent candidates Paul Hopper (founder of the West Party) and Melissa Lowe, who contested the 2022 Victorian election and plan to run again in November 2026.

-• The ruling could impact similar laws in Western Australia, South Australia, and the federal government, where former independents Zoe Daniel and Rex Patrick are challenging campaign funding laws on similar grounds.
+• The High Court’s decision could impact similar campaign finance laws in South Australia, Western Australia, and the federal government, which faces a challenge to its own laws on similar grounds.

 Points of Difference